haorancai/haorancai.github.io/_news/announcement_4.md

 ---

-I presented at 'Next Generation New Phytologist Symposium' at Duke University Durham, NC
+I presented at 'New Phytologist next generation scientists 2024' at Duke University, Durham NC